 Yet according to writer and strategist Francesca Nicasio, many B2C companies still don’t make the most of storytelling.
 Their content is either boring, or it fails to connect with people.

 Nicasio says the future doesn’t look good for companies that can’t get storytelling right.
 “Modern consumers … want to experience new, interesting, or funny things–things they won’t find online or on their phones.
 And the best way to give them that is by sharing stories with your customers and by getting them to share theirs with you.”

-Here’s why your own brand should tell its stories — and how you can connect those stories with customers at every stage of their buyer journey.
+Here’s why your own brand should tell its stories, whether you’re looking to help people learn more about your legal services or promote your new product, and how you can connect those stories with customers at every stage of their buyer journey.

 We Are Hardwired to Love Stories